CRahne/ButtonStation/README.md

 Open Questions.csv and delete the line containing the question you wish to remove.
 Open Questions_converted.csv and delete the question you wish to remove.
 You must delete the question from Questions.csv **_and_** Questions_converted.csv in order to permanently remove a question.

-# Changing the Image
-In order to change the image, you must place the new image file into the folder with the rest of the files.
-The new image must be in .png format.
-Then, open Constants.py and change the Photo_Image_File variable to the name of the new image file.
-The resolution size of the image should be smaller than the size of the window, and you may have to adjust padx and pady variables in Constants.py in order to make the image look natural.

 # Adding and Removing Buttons
 In order to add or remove buttons, open GUI_For_PI_v6.py.
 In order to remove a button, remove the ButtonFactory class call